 Black Lives in the Bluegrass:

-In 2020, we have seen renewed public outcry against systemic racism and calls for social change.
+In 2020, we saw renewed public outcry against systemic racism and calls for social change.
 In cities and towns across the state, protesters have taken to the streets to assert that Black Lives Matter.
 This call seeks images that acknowledge the deep legacy of racism in our country; recognize the pain it inflicts upon our communities of color; protest systemic injustice and represent a desire for change; underscore Black liberation and joy; and celebrate the ongoing vital contributions of our Black and Brown citizens to life in the Commonwealth.
 They may include but are not limited to photographs of protests, scans of posters, images of murals, portraits of Black leaders and works that point to a more just future.

 Kentucky Confronting COVID-19: